sendinblue/APIv3-nodejs-library/docs/ResellerApi.md

 <a name="deleteResellerChild"></a>
 # **deleteResellerChild**
-> deleteResellerChild(childId)
+> deleteResellerChild(childAuthKey)

-Deletes a single reseller child based on the childId supplied
+Deletes a single reseller child based on the childAuthKey supplied

 ### Example
 ```javascript